stell25/twitter_postgres_indexes/README.md

 For this assignment, we will work with 10 days of twitter data, about 31 million tweets.
-This is enough data that indexes will dramatically improve query times, but you won't have to wait hours/days to create each index and see if it works correctly.
+This is enough data that indexes will dramatically improve query times, but you won't have to wait days to create each index and see if it works correctly.

-**due date:** ~~Thursday 18 April~~
+> **WARNING:**

-1. graduating students: ~~Sunday 21 April~~ Tuesday 30 April
+> This assignment can put lots of load on the lambda server.

-    I recommend it to be submitted before your final exam, so I can give you your final grade during the exam.
+> Depending on the lambda server's current load, you may have to wait up to 12 hours for individual CREATE INDEX commands to run.

-1. non-graduating students: Tuesday 30 April
+> If you wait until the last minute,

-    This assignment can put lots of load on the lambda server.
+> you are very likely to not finish on time.
-    My motivation for extending the due date for non-graduating students, is to have less contention for resources for the graduating students.
+> THERE WILL BE NO EXTENSIONS FOR THIS ASSIGNMENT.

-## Step 0: Prepare the repo/docker
+## Step 0: Setup

 1. Fork this repo, and clone your fork onto the lambda server.